 While the parish has a stellar Russian heritage, our mission and vision is to embrace all who wish to partake of the fullness of Orthodox faith.
 Our current membership includes ethnic Russians and English speaking Americans, cradle Orthodox and converts.
 All are welcome in the mystical body of Christ.

-The parish is under the omophorion of His Grace, Matthias, Bishop of Chicago and the Diocese of the Mid-West.
+The parish is under the omophorion of the Bishop of Chicago and the Diocese of the Mid-West in the Orthodox Church of America (OCA)

 Services at St. Michael are in the English language an ar celebrated on the new (Revised Julian) calandar.